douglasswmcst/ss2025_swe302/practicals/practical6.md

 If you finish early, try these advanced challenges:

-1. **Multi-Environment Setup**: Modify Terraform to support dev/staging/prod environments
+1. **Multi-Environment Setup**: Modify Terraform to support dev/staging/prod environments using workspaces
-2. **Custom Domain**: Configure a custom domain for the S3 website (using LocalStack)
+2. **Custom Error Pages**: Create custom 404 and 500 error pages for your website
-3. **CloudFront Distribution**: Add a CloudFront distribution in front of S3
+3. **Bucket Lifecycle Policies**: Add lifecycle rules to automatically delete old log files
-4. **Automated Testing**: Add integration tests that run in the pipeline
+4. **Terraform Modules**: Refactor code into reusable Terraform modules
-5. **Terraform Modules**: Refactor code into reusable Terraform modules
+5. **State Management**: Configure remote state storage (S3 backend)
-6. **State Management**: Configure remote state storage (S3 backend)
+6. **Automated Testing**: Write tests for your Terraform configuration using Terratest
-7. **Blue/Green Deployment**: Implement zero-downtime deployments
+7. **Cost Analysis**: Add cost estimation with Infracost
-8. **Monitoring**: Add CloudWatch alarms and dashboards
+8. **CI/CD Integration**: Create a GitHub Actions workflow to deploy on push
-9. **Cost Analysis**: Add cost estimation with Infracost
+9. **CloudFront Distribution**: Add CloudFront in front of S3 (if using real AWS)
-10. **GitOps Workflow**: Integrate with GitHub Actions for automated deployments
+10. **Monitoring**: Add CloudWatch alarms for bucket size and access patterns

 ## Submission

 Document your work by:

 1. Taking screenshots of:
-   - Successful pipeline execution
+   - Successful Terraform apply
    - Deployed website
    - Trivy scan results (both secure and insecure)
    - Fixed security issue